 Sous vide your Flat Iron Steak at 135ºF / 57.2ºC for 2 hours for a juicy, tasty medium rare doneness.

-Steak Criteria to Consider When Buying a Steak Cut
+Criteria to Consider When Buying a Steak to Sous Vide

-Meat with more marble delivers a more robust flavor compared to leaner cuts.
+Meat with more marble delivers a more robust and rich flavor compared to leaner cuts.
 Look for a happy middle ground between lean and fatty cuts to get the best of both worlds.

 Unless you’ve got a huge bankroll to spend at the butcher shop, be conscious of the prices you pay for the premium cuts.
 Don’t think that the more money you pay, the better the sous vide steak will be.
 You might just get better value out of a cheaper section if you know how to cook it right.